Higherings/AutoImageCreator/README.md

 - *History*, specify how many old AMIs do you want to keep (the Lmabda will remove only the AMIs it created)

-`If you edit the template remember to use LF end of lines`
+`If you edit the template remember to use LF end of lines.` `Update KMS user policy to include Lambda Role if using KMS encrypted EBSs.`

 ## To-Do
 - Make a more restrict policy for the Lambda so it can only create AMIs and nothing more

+- Clean snapshots of de-registered AMIs